openstack/placement/doc/source/index.rst

 Deployment
 ==========

-The placement-api service must be deployed at some point after you have upgraded to the 14.0.0 Newton release but before you can upgrade to the 15.0.0 Ocata release.
-This is so that the resource tracker in the nova-compute service can populate resource provider (compute node) inventory and allocation information which will be used by the nova-scheduler service in Ocata.
+.. note:: Before the Stein release the placement code was in Nova alongside
+          the compute REST API code (nova-api).
+Make sure that the release version of this document matches the release version you want to deploy.

 Steps
 ~~~~~

 **1. Deploy the API service**

-At this time the placement API code is still in Nova alongside the compute REST
-API code (nova-api).
-So once you have upgraded nova-api to Newton you already
-have the placement API code, you just need to install the service.
-Nova
-provides a ``nova-placement-api`` WSGI script for running the service with
+Placement provides a ``placement-api`` WSGI script for running the service with
 Apache, nginx or other WSGI-capable web servers.
 Depending on what packaging
 solution is used to deploy OpenStack, the WSGI script may be in ``/usr/bin``
 or ``/usr/local/bin``.

-.. note:: The placement API service is currently developed within Nova but
-        it is designed to be as separate as possible from the existing code so
-        that it can eventually be split into a separate project.

-``nova-placement-api``, as a standard WSGI script, provides a module level
+``placement-api``, as a standard WSGI script, provides a module level
 ``application`` attribute that most WSGI servers expect to find.
 This means it
 is possible to run it with lots of different servers, providing flexibility in
 the face of different deployment scenarios.
 Common scenarios include: